sudorook/snippets/ssh.md

 ### Make the SSH master connection persist after closing

-Add the additional line to the ~/.ssh/config:
+Given the changes for simple SSH multiplexing, add an additional line to the ~/.ssh/config so that it reads:

 ```
 Host <hostname>